pantheon-systems/documentation/source/content/plugins-known-issues.md

   You can safely ignore the warning messages.

-1. After clicking on **CLICK HERE TO CONFIGURE**, the plugin requires that you download `.user.ini` to continue.
-As this file is blank at this point, you can delete after downloading.
+1. Navigate to the **Wordfence** plugin in the site's WordPress Admin and **Resume Installation** if prompted, or click **CLICK HERE TO CONFIGURE**.
+The plugin requires that you download `.user.ini` to continue.
+As this file is blank at this point, you can delete it after downloading.

 ___